Satoru Kōsaki: Namco (1999–2005)

-After his graduation in 1999, he was hired at Namco, where he composed tracks for video game series including Tekken and Kotoba no Puzzle, along with working as an in-house trumpeter for various games.
-During his time at Namco, he was also a member of Hiroshi Okubo's doujin circle nanosounds, where he contributed original tracks to a number of albums.
-He would also score the music for the OVA Munto 2: Beyond the Walls of Time using the alias Shinji Ikeda, as he was still employed at Namco at the time.
-Citing a desire to compose a greater variety of music, he left the company in 2005 to join Monaca, a production group founded the previous year by his former colleague Keiichi Okabe.
+During his time at Namco, he was also a member of fellow Namco composer Hiroshi Okubo's doujin circle nanosounds, where he contributed original tracks to a number of albums.
+He also participated in J-pop competitions, but was unsuccessful in all of them.
+Still in contact with director Yamamoto, he would also score the music for the 2005 OVA Munto 2: Beyond the Walls of Time, using the alias Shinji Ikeda as he was still employed at Namco at the time.
+Citing a desire to compose a greater variety of music without restrictions, he left the company towards the end of the year to join Monaca, a production group founded the previous year by his former colleague Keiichi Okabe, who had previously left Namco in 2001 for similar reasons.